omarusmani/311_wk6_day2_authentication/README.md

 ## BONUS - logger

 Create a function called `logger` in the `middleware/index.js` file.
-It's purpose will be to log the route and date/time that each request happened.
+Its purpose will be to log the route and date/time that each request happened.
 The outline of the function will look like this:

 ```js
 const logger = (req, res, next) => {